raid-salhi/CharityApp/README.md

 ## Features
 #### I7ssan App
-- Ability to donate blood by finding and registering for blood donation drives near the user's location.
+- Ability to donate blood by choosing any possible blood match and connect with the one who is in need.
 - Ability to donate medicines and raise funds for surgical procedures by selecting the appropriate emergency party.
 - Ability to post requests for urgent help through the "Need Help"